What is HP car finance?

 Pros

 - Easy to manage: HP is about as simple as it gets with car finance.
 You borrow what you need for the car and pay it back in fixed instalments over the agreed term.
-With fixed payments, it'll make budgeting easier too.

-- Spread the cost: if you can't afford to buy your new car outright, HP finance allows you to spread the cost and get the keys sooner.
-You won't have to make a big balloon payment like with a PCP deal either.
+- Spread the cost: If you can't afford to buy your new car outright, HP finance allows you to spread the cost and get the keys sooner.
+You won't have to make a big balloon payment like with a PCP deal, either.

-- Simple path to ownership: even if you don't legally own the car straight away, you'll be guaranteed to once you've made the final payment.
+- Simple path to ownership: Even if you don't legally own the car straight away, you'll be guaranteed to once you've made the final payment.
 It should still feel like yours until then.

-- Flexible repayment terms: many lenders offer flexible terms so you can spread the cost over a period that suits you and your budget.
+- Flexible repayment terms: Many lenders offer flexible terms so you can spread the cost over a period that suits you and your budget.

 Cons

-- Subject to status: as with any credit agreement, your chances of being approved are linked to your credit history, income, and other key factors.
+- Subject to status: As with any credit agreement, your chances of being approved are linked to your credit history, income, and other key factors.

-- Don't own the car until after the final payment: you'll only be the registered keeper of the car until you pay off the money you borrowed plus interest.
+- Don't own the car until after the final payment: You'll only be the registered keeper of the car until you pay off the money you borrowed plus interest.
 If you fail to keep up with repayments, the lender could repossess your vehicle.

-- Higher monthly payments: compared to PCP deals, the monthly payments are higher on average for cars of a similar value.
+- Higher monthly payments: Compared to PCP deals, the monthly payments are higher on average for cars of a similar value.
 However, PCP doesn't always result in you owning the car.

 Get a quick Hire Purchase quote today